Find Affordable College Courses

 $12,186 Average Tuition & Fees

-University of Hawaii at Manoa landed the #7 spot in the 2023 rankings for the best value health professions programs.
-Located in the large city of Honolulu, UH Manoa is a public school with a fairly large student population.
+University of Hawaii at Manoa ranked #7 on this year’s Best Value Health Professions Schools in Hawaii list.
+Located in the city of Honolulu, UH Manoa is a public college with a large student population.

-The average tuition and fees for an in-state undergraduate at UH Manoa are $12,186 a year.
+In-state tuition fees for undergraduate students at UH Manoa are $12,186 per year.
 On average, health professions graduates from UH Manoa take out $23,813 in student loans while working on their degree.
 This translates to an average monthly loan payment of $186, based on a 10-year repayment plan.

 #8